JoeFanning/Philosophical-AI/Resources/researchresources.md

 **Alexis de Tocqueville**
 In "Democracy in America," Tocqueville discusses the rise of equality as a societal force and uses the term "égalitarisme" to describe emerging trends in social and political life.
 His observations provide valuable insights into the development of egalitarian thought.

-Many 19th-century French thinkers—both advocates and critics—grappled with the social and political movements aimed at achieving greater equality.
+Many 19th-century French thinkers both advocates and critics grappled with the social and political movements aimed at achieving greater equality.
 Their writings remain foundational for contemporary egalitarian theory.

 ---